A Better Way to Hit-Pick Strains, Enzymes, and Anything Else

 All-too-often, the hit-picking process suffers from a few correctable issues.
 Sometimes the statistical rigor is simply lacking (e.g., the target false positive or false negative rates are not determined or adhered to); sometimes data is not adequately controlled for week-to-week variations in assay processes which leads to biased selections; and sometimes choices are made based on anecdotal information not apparent in the data records.
 Regardless, nearly all hit-picking is done without adequate capture of the rationale, even for the most rigorously data-driven selections.
 The consequence is that you have no historical record to judge and improve your strains or your selection process.

 The cost of sub-optimal hit-picking processes can be substantial, both to those creating the candidates and those responsible for downstream development.
 A false-negative can throw away months of hard work by the teams selecting the candidates.
 A false positive can cost months of misplaced effort for the downstream teams.
 The hit-picking process deserves as much tender love and care as the laboratory work that precedes or follows it.

-We make it possible to perform these selection decisions directly in the Riffyn SDE, or via external visualization and analytics tools where you can plot, analyze and interactively select your hits.
-Either way, you can then save your selections automatically to your experiment source data in Riffyn SDE.
-You can even couple Riffyn SDE to automated data analytics or machine learning pipelines which run in real-time in the background, and then save their picks directly to the original experiment side by side with any manually selected picks.
+We make it possible to perform these selection decisions directly in the Riffyn Nexus, or via external visualization and analytics tools where you can plot, analyze and interactively select your hits.
+Either way, you can then save your selections automatically to your experiment source data in Riffyn Nexus.
+You can even couple Riffyn Nexus to automated data analytics or machine learning pipelines which run in real-time in the background, and then save their picks directly to the original experiment side by side with any manually selected picks.